-The physical route to relieve chronic constipation
+The traditional route to chronic constipation relief

 For many of you, you have already been the traditional physical route.
 And if you are reading this article, you probably didn’t find long-lasting answers there.